Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning approaches for End-to-End system

 \subsubsection{Direct policy learning}

-In contrast to imitation learning, which maps sensor inputs to control commands, direct policy learning aims to directly learn an optimal policy that maps inputs to driving actions.
-It enables the agent to explore its surroundings and discover novel and efficient driving policies.
-In contrast, behavior cloning is limited by the training dataset, which only contains specific behaviors and may not perform well on new scenarios.
-The online imitation learning algorithm DAGGER \cite{ross2011reductionc5} provides robustness against cascading errors and promotes generalizability.
+Within the context of BC, which maps sensor inputs to control commands and is limited by the training dataset, DLP aims to learn an optimal policy \cite{chen2020learningc60} directly that maps inputs to driving actions.
+The DLP algorithm obtains expert evaluations \cite{peng2022safe} during runtime to gather more training data, particularly for scenarios where the initial policy falls short.
+It combines an expert dataset with Imitation Learning for initial training and iteratively augments the dataset with additional trajectories collected by the trained policy.
+The agent can explore its surroundings and discover novel and efficient driving policies.

+The online imitation learning algorithm DAGGER \cite{ross2011reductionc5} provides robustness against cascading errors and accumulates additional training instances.
 Chen et al. \cite{chen2022learning5orc98} introduced automated dagger-like monitoring, where the privileged agent's supervision is collected through online learning and transformed into an agent that provides on-policy supervision.
 However, the main drawback of direct policy learning is the continuous need for expert access during the training process, which is both costly and inefficient.